Learn / Holistic Therapies in Drug and Alcohol Rehab

 Below are some facts about the use of holistic treatments in rehab along with corresponding research for each:

 Unconventional treatments attempt to treat your well-being as an interconnected whole,1 rather than honing in on one aspect of your physical or mental health.
-Some other concerns that holistic measures seek to address are
+Holistic measures address other common concerns:

 These are just some of the underlying issues that may be indirectly related to (but play a significant role in) your addiction.